 - First to organise antenna workshop

-Times when packet radio using Commodore computer.
+BARC members have started the packet radio activity using Commodore-64.
 Hill topping was a major activity.
 From Nandi Hills to Mumbai 2m direct contact was possible without any relay.

 BARC has been instrumental in supporting Radio and Electronics Enthusiasts in Home-Brewing, DX-ing, Rally Communications, Disaster Management and a host of activities which surrounds the ambit of Amateur Radio.